-To use a SAML Bearer Assertion as an authorization grant, use the following parameter values and encodings.
+To use a SAML Bearer Assertion as an authorization grant, use an access token request as defined in Section 4 of the Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants [I-D.ietf-oauth-assertions] specification with the following specific parameter values and encodings.

-The value of the grant_type parameter MUST be urn:ietf:params:oauth:grant-type:saml2-bearer.
+The value of the grant\type parameter MUST be urn:ietf:params:oauth:grant-type:saml2-bearer.

 The value of the assertion parameter MUST contain a single SAML 2.0 Assertion.
-The SAML Assertion XML data MUST be encoded using base64url, where the encoding adheres to the definition in Section 5 of RFC4648 [RFC4648] and where the padding bits are set to zero.
+The SAML Assertion XML data MUST be encoded using base64url, where the encoding adheres to the definition in Section 5 of RFC 4648 [RFC4648] and where the padding bits are set to zero.
 To avoid the need for subsequent encoding steps (by "application/x-www-form-urlencoded" [W3C.REC-html401-19991224], for example), the base64url encoded data SHOULD NOT be line wrapped and pad characters ("=") SHOULD NOT be included.